Stenson wins Deutsche Bank Championship

 Veteran American Steve Stricker finished second, two shots behind Stenson, after firing a four-under 67 to secure himself an automatic place on the United States Presidents Cup team.

-Overnight leader Sergio Garcia fell back into a tie for fourth after closing with a disappointing 73, ending up five strokes behind Stenson.
+Overnight leader Sergio Garcia fell back into a tie for fourth at the TPC Boston after closing with a disappointing 73, ending up five strokes behind Stenson.

+"I just wasn't comfortable.
+I wasn't able to trust myself as I did the first few days," said the Spaniard.

+"It was hard, but I tried as hard as I could the last four holes and I felt like I played quite well.

 World number one Woods wound up joint 65th after shooting a two-over 73, despite low-scoring conditions on a rain-softened course.